 - Nutrition Labels: “The nutrition label on this bread lists 20 grams of carbohydrates, but only 15 grams of net carbs after subtracting the fiber.”

 - Keto Diet: “People on the ketogenic diet1.
 Simple Definition: Imagine your body is like a hybrid car with two fuel tanks: one for gasoline (sugar) and one for electricity (ketones).
-The ketogenic diet, or keto diet, is like switching your car’s engine to run primarily on… Read More often track their net carb intake to maintain ketosisA Deep Dive into the Metabolic State Transforming Health and Wellness Imagine your body as a hybrid car, capable of running on two distinct fuel sources: gasoline (carbohydrates) and electricity (fat).
-Ketosis is like switching your body’s engine from gasoline… Read More.”
+The ketogenic diet, or keto diet, is like switching your car’s engine to run primarily on electricity.
+This means you drastically reduce your intake of carbohydrates… Read More often track their net carb intake to maintain ketosisA Deep Dive into the Metabolic State Transforming Health and Wellness Imagine your body as a hybrid car, capable of running on two distinct fuel sources: gasoline (carbohydrates) and electricity (fat).
+Ketosis is like switching your body’s engine from gasoline to electricity, primarily using fat for fuel instead of carbohydrates….
+Read More.”

 - DiabetesDiabetes is a chronic condition where your body struggles to regulate blood sugar (glucose) levels.
 Glucose is like fuel for your cells, and it comes from the food you eat.
-Insulin, a hormone made by your pancreas, acts like a… Read More Management: “Individuals with diabetes may use net carbs to better manage their blood sugar levels.”
+Insulin, a hormone made by your pancreas, acts like a key that unlocks cells, letting glucose in to provide energy….
+Read More Management: “Individuals with diabetes may use net carbs to better manage their blood sugar levels.”

 Net Carbs and Metabolism:

-Net carbs are directly related to your body’s metabolismImagine your body as a bustling factory.
-In this factory, “metabolize” is the process of taking raw materials (like food) and transforming them into usable products (like energy).
-It’s the complex network of chemical reactions that sustains living things, ensuring… Read More because they are the carbohydrates that are absorbed and metabolized to provide energy.
+Net carbs are directly related to your body’s metabolismMetabolism is the set of chemical processes that happen inside the body to keep it alive and working.
+Think of the body as a busy kitchen where food is turned into energy, building blocks, and waste.
+These processes break down food to release energy, build new cells, and remove unwanted… Read More because they are the carbohydrates that are absorbed and metabolized to provide energy.
 Indigestible carbs like fiber don’t get broken down and therefore don’t significantly impact your blood sugar levels or energy production.

 Net Carbs and Ketosis: